Shendra MIDC

 After 1960, Maharashtra Industrial Development Corporation (MIDC) began acquiring land and setting up industrial estates.
 Land was acquired near Shendra village on Aurangabad - Jalna highway in the 1990s.

 As part of its efforts, the MIDC developed the Waluj and Chikalthana Industrial Areas, which were soon snapped up.
 This success along with additional demand for infrastructure necessitated the development of a third industrial area in the city - Shendra Industrial Area.
 Total notified area is 902 hectares.

 Location

 Shendra is located 17 km from Aurangabad.
 It is 8.0 km from Aurangabad airport.
 The Aurangabad railway station is 19.0 km away, and the Chikalthana Industrial Area lies at a distance of 11 km from Shendra.
-The Shendra Industrial Area is just 15 mins. drive from the city.

-Has job opportunities to many people due to the vast development of this industry need to just skillfully to get the job.

 Clients

 Industries which has made Shendra their home includes Audi India, Škoda Auto, Volkswagen, Wockhardt, EtchON, Perkins Engines, Monginis.

 Electrical goods major Siemens has set up a plant for manufacturing of bogies for locomotives, electric multiple units and metro coaches at Shendra MIDC Aurangabad.